 The numbers on menus often have a psychological impact that can make diners feel satisfied with their purchase or disappointed at how much was spent without considering what else is offered throughout the menu.
 Knowing this, it is important to optimize prices for menu items and ensure that the dishes on the menu are logically priced.

 - Menu pricing should be consistent with what is offered in terms of quality, portion size, taste level, etc.

-- Keep customers satisfied by making sure each dish offers a good value as well as an appropriate price point so they don't feel cheated by the restaurant.
+- Keep customers satisfied by making sure each dish offers a good value as well as an appropriate price point of the food item so they don't feel cheated by the restaurant.

 - The numbers on menus should be logical and easy to calculate in order for customers not to have any questions about what they are ordering or how much they are paying.

-- When menu items seem too high, consider splitting a dish with someone else at your table instead of choosing an additional side item which would be cheaper.
+- When menu items seem too high, consider splitting a dish with someone else at their table instead of choosing an additional side item that would be cheaper.